wq/django-data-wizard/README.md

 ## Custom Serializers

-Data Wizard uses instances of Django REST Framework's [Serializer class][ModelSerializer] to determine the destination fields on the database model.
+Data Wizard uses instances of Django REST Framework's [Serializer class][ModelSerializer] to determine the destination fields on the target model.
 Specifically, the default serializer is [NaturalKeyModelSerializer], which is based on [ModelSerializer].

 You can override the default serializer by calling `data_wizard.register()` with a name and a serializer class instead of a model class.
-Multiple serializers can be registered with the wizard to support multiple import configurations and destination models.
+Multiple serializers can be registered with the wizard to support multiple import configurations and target models.

 ```python
 # myapp/wizard.py